Setting and achieving goals can be challenging, especially if you’re not sure of the best way to go about it.

-This blog post will define objectives and key results with examples, their components and types, how to grade them, their setting, benefits, tips for implementing, some common pitfalls to avoid, and measure progress.
-We will also learn the difference between OKR and KPI.
+This blog post will define objectives and key results with examples, their components, and types, how to grade them, their setting, benefits, tips for implementing, some common pitfalls to avoid, and measure progress.
+It will also discuss the difference between OKR and KPI.

 OKRs refer to a business strategy tool/framework used to measure and track progress toward specific objectives.

 The overall goal of using this system is to help align the work of individuals and teams within an organization with the company’s strategic objectives to ensure everyone is working towards the same goals.

 Each objective should be specific, measurable, achievable, relevant, and time-bound (SMART) and ideally be aligned with one or more key results.

 Some companies choose to publicize their OKRs throughout the organization so that everyone knows what needs to be accomplished.